tinaok/Pangeo-for-beginners/README.md

-# Pangeo-for-beginners
+# Pangeo@HPC for beginners

-This is a slightly cleaned up version of self learning jupyter-notebook for Pangeo beginners (<- me  Fortran-MPI speaker,  HPC cluster user.)
+This is a collection of notebook for the usage of Pangeo in HPC cluster for new pangeo users who already have access (and basic knowledge ) on HPC systems.

-I hope this helps you getting know about pangeo, and helps you having funtime with your big-data sets.
+I hope this helps you getting know about pangeo@HPC systems, and helps you having fun time with your big-data sets.